ericrq/ericrq/README-ENG.md

 <div align="justify">

-Replicação de layout proposto pela Cardume Digital em teste para desenvolvedor front-end, com HTML, CSS, JS e Bootstrap 5.
+Layout replication proposed by Cardume Digital in test for front-end developer, with HTML, CSS, JS and Bootstrap 5.

 </div>